Need a hand?

 Why is my balance now negative?

-Your balance may be displaying as negative for a few reasons:
+Your balance may be showing as negative for a few reasons.
+Some common reasons are:

 Which transaction caused a negative balance?

-If you find a transaction that caused a negative balance in your account, but don’t recognise it, check out this FAQ.
+If you find a transaction you don’t recognise that caused a negative balance in your account, check out this FAQ.